joshbuhler/syncTunes/README.md

 After building the project, in Terminal.app (or other command-line app) navigate to the directory containing syncTunes.

-Invoke syncTunes: `syncTunes -i path/to/input/file -o path/to/output/dir`
+Invoke syncTunes: `syncTunes -i path/to/input/dir -o path/to/output/dir`

 Both an input and output option are required.
-The input path must be a .m3u file, and the output directory will be a directory where the new playlist file and music files will be copied to.
+The input dir must contain .m3u files, and the output directory will be a directory where the new playlist file and music files will be copied to.

 If the output directory does exist, **it will be overwritten.**